 Exchange Ratio.
 Our objective in establishing a 4-to-1 exchange ratio is to ensure that the restricted stock awards granted in connection with the exchange program will have an aggregate value no greater than the aggregate value of the stock options surrendered.
 We calculated the fair value of the eligible options using the Black-Scholes option valuation model.
 The Black-Scholes model is a common method used for estimating the fair value of a stock option, and we use this model for determining stock-based compensation in our consolidated financial statements.
-For purposes of determining the fair value of an eligible option under the Black-Scholes model, the following factors were used: (a) the option's exercise price; (b) an assumed value of \$17.78 per share of our common stock, which was the average closing price per share on the Nasdaq National Market over the period from January 3, 2006 to May 31, 2006; (c) an expected dividends.
-We then selected the 4-to-1 exchange ratio by assuming a \$17.78 per share value for each share of restricted stock to be issued in the exchange program, which was the average closing price per share of our common stock on the Nasdaq National Market over the period from January 3, 2006 to May 31, 2006 to May 31, 2006 to May 31, 2006.
-According to these calculations, if all of the eligible options are exchanged for shares of restricted stock in accordance with the 4-to-1 exchange ratio, options to purchase approximately 2,284,244 shares, having an aggregate fair value of approximately \$16,245,754, will be surrendered in exchange for approximately 571,062 shares of restricted stock having an assumed fair market value of approximately \$10,153,482.
+For purposes of determining the fair value of an eligible option under the Black-Scholes model, the following factors were used: (a) the option's exercise price; (b) an assumed value of \$17.78 per share of our common stock, which was the average closing price per share on the Nasdaq National Market over the period from January 3, 2006 to May 31, 2006; (c) an expected volatility of our common stock price of 51%; (d) the remaining contractual life of the stock option; (e) a risk-free interest rate of 4.27%; and (f) no expected dividends.
+We then selected the 4-to-1 exchange ratio by assuming a \$17.78 per share value for each share of restricted stock to be issued in the exchange program, which was the average closing price per share of our common stock on the Nasdaq National Market over the period from January 3, 2006 to May 31, 2006.
+According to these calculations, if all of the eligible options are exchanged for shares of restricted stock in accordance with the 4-to-1 exchange ratio, options to purchase 2,284,244 shares, having an aggregate fair value of approximately \$16,245,754, will be surrendered in exchange for approximately 571,062 shares of restricted stock having an assumed fair market value of \$10,153,482.